andyster17/Lab3/README.md

 I'm honestly suprised by how off my code count was, I used the command "git ls-files -z | xargs -0 wc -l" for my code and its suprising to see how far off it is.

+I was unable to get Gource to work :(

 ### YACS

 #### Manual Stats